Important Information for Study Abroad and Financial Aid Advisers

 - Current academic year cost of attendance at the home institution

 Students are instructed to contact their Financial Aid Adviser to review and understand their projected resources and financial aid that can be applied to their study abroad program.
 Students are also asked to provide the contact information for their Financial Aid Adviser in their application.
-Financial Aid Advisers will only be notified of application decisions for students who are selected for an award.

 Please direct any inquiries to email@example.com